workshopweekend/capacitive_keyboard/project/variations.md

-1. Modify the randomness in the `loop` function to change the LED Matrix bubbling.
+1. Change the threshold value to make the keyboard more or less sensitive.

+2. Add extra keys to the keyboard, and extra notes to the code.

-2.  **Challenge:** Modify the code so that more bubbles appear the more you press on a capacitive sensor terminal.
+3.  **Challenge:** Modify the code so that the notes are louder or last longer the harder you press.
+(This challenge requires some advanced programming skill!)